Iheb-prepa/License-plate-detection/README.md

 -You can change the confidence level for detecting license plates by changing license_plate_model.predict() argument.
 Increasing the confidence would result in less but more accurate detections, decreasing the confidence would result in more license plates detections but also more false positives (i.e. other objects detected as license plates).

 -If you get an FFMPEG error when launching the program and at the end of the execution (the error won't stop the execution), consider reinstalling opencv with conda-forge

+-This is an offline solution not a real-time one.